-F. NOTICE OF OUTCOME WRITTEN DECISION
+F. NOTICE OF OUTCOME (WRITTEN DECISION)

-Both the Respondent and Complainant will simultaneously receive the Notice of Outcome from the Title IX Coordinator or designee within five (5) business days of receiving it from the Decision Making Panel.
+Both the Respondent and Complainant will simultaneously receive the Notice of Outcome from the Title IX Coordinator or Deputy Title IX Coordinator within five (5) business days of receiving it from the Decision-Making Panel.
 To provide notice of outcome, University-issued e-mail is the primary means of communication.
 An alternative method of notice may include through the U.S. Mail or equivalent mailing to the local or permanent address of the individual as indicated in official University records.